frk1/steamhourboostv2/README.md

 ## steamhourboost v2

-An new version of an application for boosting the hours of Steam games.
+A new version of an application for boosting the hours of Steam games.
 The new version supports two-factor authentication using a shared secret key.

 New users can be added to the `config/database.json`.
 Just run `npm run user` and follow the instructions.